 There’s no other joy quite like romping in the snow — hearing the swish-swish of your skis on the slopes at Mt.
 Bachelor, tubing or tossing snowballs at a sno-park near Mt.
 Hood, or taking a guided snow tour through a silent forest, flurries falling all around like a giant snow globe.

-Oregon’s beloved wintry weather lives on this season, with plenty of outdoor-recreation opportunities in wide-open spaces and fresh air.
-This winter, visitors should still be mindful to be extra safe and kind.
+Oregon’s beloved wintry weather has arrived, with plenty of outdoor-recreation opportunities in wide-open spaces and fresh air.
 Here’s how to stay safe in the snow in Oregon this year.

 How Are Your Winter Driving Skills?